Determine whether a worker is an independent contractor or employee.

 Any adverse ruling from the Canada Revenue Agency that a worker being treated as a contractor is, in fact, an “employee” will be borne by the department.

-If in doubt, consult with your UBC Human Resources advisor.
+If in doubt, consult with your HR Advisor.

 General distinctions: a comparison